ppy/osu-wiki/wiki/Gameplay/Game_modifier/Cover/en.md

 ![Cover customisation options in the game client](/wiki/Gameplay/Game_modifier_(lazer)/img/customise/CO.png)

-- **Coverage** (0.2–0.8, default: 0.5): The proportion of playfield height that notes will be hidden for.
+- **Coverage** (0.2–0.8, default: 0.5): The proportion of playfield height where notes will be hidden.
 - **Direction** (default: Along scroll): The direction on which the cover is applied.
   - **Along scroll**: Cover the playfield the way [Fade In (FI)](/wiki/Gameplay/Game_modifier/Fade_In_(lazer)) does.
   - **Against scroll**: Cover the playfield the way [Hidden (HD)](/wiki/Gameplay/Game_modifier/Hidden_(lazer)) does.